 The invention of artificial light revolutionized society.
 It brought people indoors and extended working hours, night life and education far beyond sunset.
-Life as it exists today would be impossible without light.
-Now, in the dawn of new technologies, combined with a greater understanding of how light influences human behavior, we could be set for the next era of illumination.
-We spoke to Annette Steinbusch, Chair of the Human Centric Lighting in the R&D of LEDVANCE.
+Life as it is today would be impossible without light.
+Now, with the availability of new technologies, combined with a good understanding of how light influences human behavior, we are set for the next era of illumination.
+We spoke to Dieter Lang, Expert for Human Centric Lighting in the R&D of LEDVANCE.
 Dieter is also chair of the standards committee FNL 27 at the German Institute for Standardization DIN and chair of the Expert Team HCL at the lighting division of the German Industry Association ZVEI.